OmkeshwarGupta/Password-generator/README.md

 # Password Generator
 <hr>
-It is made up with the help of HTML, CSS, Javascript
+It is made with the help of HTML, CSS, and Javascript

 ## Link- [Password Generator](https://om-password-generator.netlify.app/)